pytorch/pytorch/docs/source/notes/autograd.rst

 setting - it will use the absolute minimal amount of memory to evaluate the model. ``volatile`` also determines that ``requires_grad is False``.

-Volatile differs from :ref:`requires_grad` in how the flag propagates.
+Volatile differs from :ref:`excluding-requires_grad` in how the flag propagates.
 If there's even a single volatile input to an operation, its output is also going to be volatile.
 Volatility spreads accross the graph much easier than non-requiring gradient - you only need a **single** volatile leaf to have a volatile output, while you need **all** leaves to not require gradient to